You better watch out you better not cry

 Take you out of book your own life part six

-You won't play again at ABC
+You won't play again at abc

 You're gonna get ostracized like Lawrence

-When I tell Time I'm telling Tim
+When I tell Tim, I'm telling Tim

-I'm telling Tim telling Tim
+I'm telling Tim, I'm telling Tim

-Lawrence Livermore, head guy at Lookout Records, used to be a columnist for MRR, but there was a falling out with the zine over an incident where he screwed George Tabb and his band Furious George over in a contract dispute.
+The Tim he is refering to is the late Tim Yohanan, founder of Maximumrocknroll, which has a strict policy of not allowing ads/reviews from corporate groups [ie. DIY only].
+"You're gonna get ostracized like Lawrence" Lawrence Livermore, head guy at Lookout Records, used to be a columnist for MRR, but there was a falling out with the zine over an incident where he screwed George Tabb and his band Furious George over in a contract dispute.
+"You won't play again at abc" ABC = DIY punk venue in NYC.

 I have a friend who was in an unsigned DIY punk band named "Johnny Crackeye" out of Chicago.
 They had a listing for an upcoming show in Volume 6 of the magazine.
 The listing described them as: